Bodmer/TFT_eSPI/README.md

 Anti-aliased fonts cannot be scaled with setTextSize so you need to create a font for each size you need.
 See examples.

-# 8 bit parallel supportset
+# 8 bit parallel support

 The common 8 bit "Mcufriend" shields are supported for the STM Nucleo 64/144 boards and ESP32 UNO style board.
 The STM32 "Blue/Black Pill" boards can also be used with 8 bit parallel displays.